PRIVATE STUDY

 • Composing for Solo Brazilian Guitar

-• Brazilian Guitar Comping and Percussion Sourcerhythms
+• Brazilian Guitar Comping using Percussion Sourcerhythms

 • Right-hand independence exercises